tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_I_think_she_loves_me_back.md

 When he finally slumped and stopped moving, I closed my eyes and breathed a shaky sigh of relief.
 I kept them closed, waiting.
 Hoping.

 I felt them.
 Two hands.
 One that touched my neck, gently rested against my throat.
-The other one gently stroked my hair.
+The other one softly stroked my hair.

 Inhumanly hard hands.
 Covered in something warm and wet that dripped down my neck, soaked into my shirt, mixed into my hair at their touch.